kubernetes-sigs/promo-tools/README.md

 # Container Image Promoter

-The Container Image Promoter (aka "CIP") promotes Docker images from one Registry (src registry) to another (dest registry).
+The Container Image Promoter (aka "CIP") promotes Docker images from one Repository (src repository) to another (dest repository).
 The set of images to promote are defined by promoter manifests, in YAML.

-Currently only Google Container Registry (GCR) is supported.
+Currently only Google Container Repository (GCR) is supported.

 # Install